tennierp/huffman-trees/README.md

 In this project, text will be tokenized, word frequencies will be counted, a Huffman tree will be constructed using the counts, a codebook will be created, and text will be encoded and decoded.

-For Part 1 we have a scanner that can read .txt files with chapters of words that will then be tokenized into a separate .tokens file with the rules given to the tokenize functions.
+For Part 1 we have a scanner class that can read .txt files with chapters of words that will then be tokenized into a separate .tokens file with the rules given to the tokenize functions.
 These rules include lowercasing all word tokens, and treating digits, numbers, whitespaces, punctuation and symbols as separators.
 Apostrophes will have a unique case allowing words such as "camp's", but if the apostrophe doesn't have a character after it, it will be